Get to Know My Perspective

 Some of Sharon’s Sparks

 If you’re curious how I think, teach, and sit with real-life complexity, these are a few places you can experience my voice directly.
+Each one reflects a different facet of how I work—but they all point to the same thing: Staying with what’s real.

 Inevitable: The Future of Work Podcast (April 2022)